 Spring 2018 GSAs Alex Mountain and Cory Brazile

 To start off this new initiative, the WHC offered two terms of the three-term GSA position to run concurrently for the Spring semester of 2018.
 Two proposals that were similar in scope and topic were chosen by our committee and two graduate students are now serving as dual-GSAs for the WHC.
 Alex Mountain and Cory Brazile both submitted proposals that focused on local Pittsburgh youth sports in a global context.
 Alex's project examines the transformation of ice hockey from a regional sport, popular only in the northern enclaves of North America, to a global, commercial network of teams and players.
 Cory's project investigates the impact of the global trends of professionalization in sport on local youth soccer programs.

 Alex and Cory have secured a partnership to assist the Western Pennsylvania Sports Museum at the Heinz History Center in their current exhibition expansion and some of their work will be integrated into the exhibition on sport in Pittsburgh.
 Specifically, the interviews they conduct will contribute to the Museum’s current collection of oral histories, and will feature on the Heinz Making History Blog.
-Additionally, Alex and Cory's project will help launch a new blog page for the Department of History graduate students.
+The end product of this project is the website City of Champyinz, which showcases the interviews conducted throughout the term.

-Call for proposals - GSA in Public History for Fall 2018
+Call for proposals - GSA in Public History for Spring 2019

-The Pitt World History Center is offering a Graduate Student Assistantship in Public History for the Fall of 2018.
+The Pitt World History Center will be offering two Graduate Student Assistantship in Public History for the spring of 2019.
 We seek Pitt graduate students in the Dietrich Shool of Arts and Sciences, at any stage of their program, who are eligible for university funding and who are interested in communicating to a non-academic audience about a topic in the transregional or global past.